 - Transportation infrastructure (airports, ports, and railways);

-- Pharmaceutical industries, excepting essential and innovative products.
+- Pharmaceutical industries excepting essential and innovative products.

-Apart from these sectors, the government permits foreign investment without any obligation to partner with an Algerian entity.
+Apart from these sectors, the government permits foreign investment without obligation to partner with an Algerian entity.

 A limited number of express delivery service companies in Algeria specialize in logistics, and most of them are foreign companies, including global leaders such as DHL, UPS, FedEx, and TNT.
 DHL Algeria controls 75 percent of the market.
 EMS Champion Post Algeria is the only Algerian company specializing in logistics and operates in more than 198 countries, including the United States.
-These companies’ services are very reliable and used primarily for sending and receiving documents.
+These companies’ services are reliable and used primarily to send and receive documents.
 Delivery times from the United States to Algeria vary depending on the delivery service used, size, and amount of product.
 Many of these companies also offer customs clearance services for an additional fee to ensure full compliance with customs formalities and the rapid delivery of goods.
 Such services help reduce any risk of delays or penalties regardless of the mode of transport (air, sea, or land).

 U.S. companies that require due diligence investigations are encouraged to contact the U.S. Commercial Service in Algeria and inquire about its International Company Profile (ICP) service.
 The ICP service can provide extensive background information about an Algerian company, including its capital, principals, foreign clients, and market share.
 Still, the financial details provided by the company’s bank are usually vague.